awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootssh.md

  **Description**

-The AWSSupport\-TroubleshootSSH automation document installs the Amazon EC2Rescue tool for Linux, and then uses the EC2Rescue tool to check or attempt to fix common issues that prevent a remote connection to the Linux machine via SSH\.
+The AWSSupport\-TroubleshootSSH runbook installs the Amazon EC2Rescue tool for Linux, and then uses the EC2Rescue tool to check or attempt to fix common issues that prevent a remote connection to the Linux machine via SSH\.
 Optionally, changes can be applied offline by stopping and starting the instance, if the user explicitly allows for offline remediation\.
-By default, the document operates in read\-only mode\.
+By default, the runbook operates in read\-only mode\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-TroubleshootSSH)